fwong03/celery/docs/userguide/calling.rst

     add.apply_async((2, 2), link=[add.s(16), other_task.s()])

-The callbacks/errbacks will then be called in order, and all callbacks will be called with the return value of the parent task as a partial argument.
+The callbacks/errbacks will then be called in order.
+All callbacks will be called with the return value of the parent task as a partial argument.